Ascophyllum nodosum is not just “seaweed.”

 How This Relates to DentaMax

-DentaMax™ Dog & Cat Dental Powder is formulated around clinically studied Ascophyllum nodosum as its core active ingredient.
+DentaMax™ Dog & Cat Dental Powder is formulated with clinically studied Ascophyllum nodosum as its core active ingredient.

 You can view the full product details here: DentaMax™ Dog & Cat Dental Powder